ErikKalkoken/janice/README.md

 1. Unzip the file into a directory of your choice
 1. Run the .app file to start the app.

+> [!TIP]
+> MacOS may report this app incorrectly as "damaged", because it is not signed with an Apple certificate.
+You can remove this error by opening a terminal and running the following command.
+For more information please see [Fyne Troubleshooting](https://docs.fyne.io/faq/troubleshoot#distribution):
+>
+> ```sudo xattr -r -d com.apple.quarantine Janice.app```

 ### Build and run from repository

 If your system is configured to build [Fyne](https://fyne.io/) apps, you can build and run this app directly from the repository with the following command: